 Assessment of Current Buyer Behavior in Market

 Singapore’s eCommerce market is growing fast helped by its pervasive, ultra‐high speed, and trusted ICT infrastructure, tech savvy population, and the government’s dedication in embracing the digital economy and achieving its goal of becoming a Smart Nation.
-The Singapore government envisioned the country to be a hub for consumer-centric innovation where companies understand and know their consumers online.
+The Singapore government envisions the country to be a hub for consumer-centric innovation where companies understand and know their consumers online.
 It actively supports companies in leveraging IT to develop and expand their businesses.
 B2B eCommerce transactions have been growing in Singapore and there is a trend of more companies using the country as a base to reach overseas customers in neighboring countries.
 The Singapore government actively supports eCommerce with various initiatives to help businesses establish strategies locally and abroad while helping them increase sales and productivity.
-With the COVID-19 situation, many Singapore retailers are adversely impacted and the Singapore government agency, Enterprise Singapore launched the E-Commerce Booster Package to assist local companies in taking their business online.
+Many Singapore retailers and businesses are adversely impacted by the Covid-19 pandemic.
+The Singapore government agencies, Enterprise Singapore and Infocomm Development Authority are supporting online business through initiatives and incentives such as the E-Commerce Booster Package and SMEs Go Digital Programs.

 Local eCommerce Sales Rules and Regulations

 The Singapore government has strengthened statutes and regulations to boost consumer confidence in eCommerce.
 U.S. firms interested in doing business in Singapore should be aware of the following regulations and laws:

 - Computers Misuse Act

 - Personal Data Protection Act

 U.S. companies entering the market will face fierce competition and the market size is relatively small compared to other countries in the region although average revenue per user (ARPU) is the highest in the region.